 I was speaking to a colleague the other day.
 He said that the senior management at his company decided to include the company’s values in the next performance review.

-The values were adopted about three years before.
-But except for some plaques and posters not much had been done with them.
+The values were adopted about three years ago.
+But except for some plaques and posters not much was done with them.
 Apparently, senior management decided that a greater emphasis was needed and then left it up to HR.

 Here are two of this company’s values: integrity, and excellence.
 The company’s other values are similar.
 They’re fine sentiments.
 But by themselves not fine for a performance review.

 Integrity and excellence are aspirational values, ideals that most people and companies aspire to.
 People sometimes confuse aspirational values with core values.

 Core values reflect an organization’s culture and its uniqueness.
 For example, a company with responsiveness as a core value, makes decisions quickly.
 That can mean, for example, that there are not multiple levels of approvals before a project or purchase can go forward.
 This works well in some organizations, not all.
 And so assessing an employee on that in a performance review would be meaningful.

 There’s nothing unique about integrity and excellence unless they are framed in a way to emphasize their importance to this particular company.
 Every company wants to hire people who are honest and do the best job they can.
 But let’s say this company is in an industry in which it is essential not to cut corners.
 In that case, integrity and excellence can take on special meaning.
 But that’s not a decision HR can make.
 Senior management must do that.

 The primary purpose of a performance review is to assess performance.
 To do that accurately, performance criteria should describe observable behavior – usually what someone does or says or both.
 If it’s observable you can measure it.